pranavrele/gist/README.md

 # Gist: vCard Theme

-Welcome to Gist.
-It's time to ditch your paper card.
+Welcome to Gist: a simple Bootstrap vCard Theme.

 [Live Demo](http://pranavrele.github.io/gist/)

+Many thanks to the folks over at [Unsplash](https://unsplash.com) for providing free to use high resolution photos.

 ## Get Started

 ### Setting Profile Image

-To set profile image find the following within the <body>  index.html:
+To set profile image find the following within the <body> of index.html:

 ```html
 <!-- Profile Picture - Alter the src path to the approriate file -->